COBISS Platform – Co-operative Online Bibliographic System and Services

 • maintenance of data on home libraries and partner,

-• reviewing data on the system users (linking to the Central Register of Users).
+• reviewing data on the system users.

 Other applications